jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

     * [`netstat`][09] (network statistics) is a command-line tool that displays network connections for TCP (both incoming and outgoing), routing tables, and a number of network interface and network protocol statistics.
+    The `netstat` command is deprecated and you can replace with `ss`.
     **Example Usage:** `netstat -ie`
+    * [`ss`][99] is a tool used to dump socket statistics and displays information for PACKET, TCP, UDP, DCCP, RAW, and Unix domain sockets, in similar fashion (although simpler and faster) to netstat.
     * [`nethogs`][71] is a small "net top" tool.
 Instead of breaking the traffic down per protocol or per subnet, like most tools do, it groups bandwidth by process.
     * [`iptraf-ng`][72]  is a console-based network statistics utility for Linux.